- Notice regarding revised charges

-The INMARSAT Aero service and the INMARSAT Aero Mini M service that uses Aircraft Earth Stations (AES) and Mobile Earth Stations (MES) respectively mounted in aircrafts provide digital communications services between the air and the land via INMARSAT communications satellites.
+The INMARSAT Aero and the INMARSAT Aero Mini M that uses Aircraft Earth Stations (AES) and Mobile Earth Stations (MES) respectively mounted in aircrafts provide digital communications services between the air and the land via INMARSAT communications satellites.

 Types of services

 As well as being used for communications between the cockpit and cabin crew and their airline company, the services can also be used by making public communications to the land from handsets in the aircraft.

 The service can be used to provide packet data communications (with information like operational data or weather forecasts) between an aircraft in flight and the airline's host computer.
 Packet data speed is 300 bps, but this can be improved to 4,800 bps by using a high gain antenna.

 This service connects aircraft to a ground ISDN network, or to other aircraft, with a transfer speed of 64 kbps, making high-speed data transmission possible.

 Internet packet data communications service

 This is a specialized Internet IP packet service that allows connection to the Internet from aircraft at a speed of 64 kbps without the need for a contract with a provider.

 To use the INMARSAT Aero service